 A lot of life happens in the kitchen.
 No matter how different our lifestyles may be, a lot of activity revolves around the kitchen: Cooking , preparing a quick snack, eating breakfast or a 3-course dinner with family or friends.
 Not only do we socialize in the kitchen, getting together with family and friends over a cup of coffee or a glass of wine, the kitchen is one place that needs to be both beautiful and functional.
-This raises a double challenge of do’s and dont’s in kitchen design.
+This raises a double challenge of do’s and dont’s in kitchen layout and design.
 Regardless of the kitchen design styles, organization and layout are essential in your kitchen design.
 Because of this specialists warn us about the 10 mistakes we should avoid in order to achieve both practical and elegant kitchen design.

 1. Don’t obstruct access to the kitchen triangle.